bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Mostly Cloudy
+- Overcast
-- 87% humidity
+- 86% humidity
-- 11 mph wind
+- 14 mph wind
-- 87% cloud cover
+- 88% cloud cover
 - 57 AQI 🟨
 - 0.47 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours